liv7c/devblog/src/blog/introduction-to-table-driven-tests-in-vitest.md

 });
 ```

-With table driven testing, instead of writing the test straightaway, we first define our test cases in an array.
+With table driven testing, instead of writing each test manually, we first define our test cases in an array.

 ```ts
 describe('isValidEmail', () => {